libsdl-org/libtiff/doc/index.rst

 This software provides support for the *Tag Image File Format* (TIFF), a widely used format for storing image data.
-The latest version of the TIFF specification is :doc:`document` available on-line in several different formats.
+The latest version of the TIFF specification is :doc:`specification/index` available on-line in several different formats.

 Included in this software distribution is a library, libtiff, for